thomaswilburn/itc240-2014/assignment-0/first-sql-lesson.md

 WHERE [condition]| Yes       | If you want to filter data, only rows that match the WHERE clause will be returned from the database
 ORDER BY [column] ASC/DESC | Yes | You can sort data by using an ORDER BY clause, specifying the column you want to sort by, and the direction (ascending or descending)
 LIMIT [number]   | Yes       | It's possible to only return a few rows by using LIMIT and a number.
 Combined with ORDER BY, you can get only the top or bottom few rows in a database this way.
 OFFSET [number]  | Yes       | OFFSET allows you to move the starting point of a LIMIT.
+Useful for pagination: LIMIT is effectively our "page size", and OFFSET is the number of items to skip to get to a given page.
 See below for examples.

 Here are a few sample SQL queries from a hypothetical RSS feed reader, and an explanation of what they mean: